Mining Architectural Information: A Systematic Mapping Study: Discussion

 \subsubsection{Various Approaches and Tools are Used to Mine Architectural Information from Diverse Sources}

-The results of RQ4 show that various approaches and tools (see Section \ref{Approach} and Section \ref{Tools}) have been proposed and employed to mine architectural information from diverse sources (results of RQ2, see Figure \ref{SourceMinedFigure}), for example, \textit{VCS} (e.g., GitHub), \textit{Online Q\&A sites} (e.g., Stack Overflow), \textit{Wiki}, \textit{Issue tracking systems}, and \textit{Chat messages}.
-As shown in Figure \ref{SourceMinedFigure}, \textit{VCS} (58.6\%, 51 out of 87 studies) is the most frequently used source for mining architectural information followed by \textit{Online Q\&A sites} (37.9\%, 33 out of 87 studies).
+The results of RQ4 show that various approaches and tools (see Section \ref{Approach} and Section \ref{Tools}) have been proposed and employed to mine architectural information from diverse sources (results of RQ2, see Figure \ref{SourceMinedFigure}), for example, \textit{VCS} (e.g., GitHub), \textit{Wiki}, \textit{Issue tracking systems}, and \textit{Chat messages}.
+As shown in Figure \ref{SourceMinedFigure}, \textit{VCS} (54.8\%, 57 out of 104 studies) is the most frequently used source for mining architectural information followed by \textit{Online Q\&A sites} (31.7\%, 33 out of 104 studies).
 One reason is that these two sources are pervasively used in software development.
 For example, tens of millions of software practitioners use VCS, such as GitHub, by committing source code and updating related artifacts to the \textit{VCS}, and \textit{Online Q\&A sites} (e.g., Stack Overflow) is the most visited online developer community to search and share software development related information, including architectural information \citep{de2022developers}.
 Thus, these facts make researchers and practitioners tend to first rely on these two sources and find out valuable data on \textit{VCS} and \textit{Online Q\&A sites} when mining architectural information.
+Moreover, the proposed approaches and tools have been experimented on different types of datasets for mining architectural information (see Figure \ref{DatasetMinedFigure}) to support various architecting activities, where code-based and text-based datasets are the most common types of datasets.
+One possible reason is that code-based and text-based datasets are usually the major datasets available in open-source repositories.
+Few studies conducted experiments on image-based and metric-based datasets due to the lack of such datasets in software repositories.